 4. Concentrate on your Niche

-The development has changed a lot in recent decades and startups tend to focus on creating full-service setups as opposed to building particular tools or technology.
+The development has changed a lot in recent decades.
+Today’s startups tend to focus on creating full-service setups as opposed to building particular tools or technology.
 For example, instead of building useful niche software for a small business, the startup might take on the role of creating multiple forms of software.
 What’s more, they will move to full-stack development in order to aim for a bigger market share.

 However, Marc is quick to say that these full-stack organizations are much harder to operate and manage.
 More specially, they require a much greater extent of experience when it comes to management.